pmz2025/smallguides/GPG_GnuPG/01_NOTES_pgp_gnuPG.md

 # Notes on PGP or GnuPGP

+## Introduction

 All information gathered on PGP esp theory and some pro tips

 - PGP stands for Pretty Good Privacy and WAS `pgp`
-- GnuPG implemented GPG but as OpenPGP or as open source software.
+- GnuPG is a complete and free implementation of the OpenPGP or as open source software. <br>
   Hence these days you heard gpg and not pgp
 - GnuPG is available on all linux distribution
+- GnuPG also provides support for S/MIME and SSH

+### Home Directory

+Home directory (homedir) is where GnuPG stores keyrings and private keys, and <br>
+read configuration from (gpg.conf) <br>
+$HOME/.gnupg is default Home Directory.

+You can set your own home directory using $GNUPGHOME as environmental variable or you prepend all command with `--homedir`

+## What is included here?

 - listing keys, deleting keys
 - generating revocation certificate

+### Listing keys

+list keys (including subkeys)

 ```shell
 ➤ gpg --list-keys --with-subkey-fingerprint